acoular/acoular/docs/source/news/index.rst

     **Internal**
         * adds a pull request template
         * dynamically set the version in the pyproject.toml file (from version.py)
+        * add reviewer and assignee lottery

 24.10
 ----------------